 Having these pieces of equipment will not only help you perform your work better, but it will also show your employer that you are committed to success even when you are working from home.

-1. Adequate Storage
+6. Adequate Storage

 Not having enough storage for office supplies and files is a common pitfall when designing a home office.
-The space needs to comfortably fit the essentials — desk, chair, and computer — plus, file cabinets, and requisite equipment like a WiFi router and printer.
+The space needs to comfortably fit only the essentials — desk, chair, and computer — plus, file cabinets, and requisite equipment like a WiFi router and printer.
 Another consideration is where these essentials will fit in relation to the windows and outlets.

-1. Corral Wires
+7. Corral Wires

 Fumbling around with wires is a waste of time.
 Save yourself the headache of tripping over cords by consolidating each plug into a power strip, or strips, depending on how many hard-wired devices you require.
 Take it a step further by concealing the power strip via a hole in your desk or by installing brackets to lace the wires underneath your desk.
 Labeling each cable will also make it easy to identify the function of each cord without unplugging and re-plugging.
 Adhesive cable clips to keep your phone and laptop chargers secured to your desk are another handy trick.

 Having a productive office space doesn’t mean you’ll want to work.
 Do yourself a favor by making it a place where you’ll want to create.
-We spend a lot of time working so making your office a place where you actually want to be will make being productive that much more enjoyable.
+We spend a lot of time working, so making your office a place where you actually want to be will make being productive much more enjoyable.

-1. Follow The Rules of Ergonomics
+8. Follow The Rules of Ergonomics

 Don’t make working a literal pain in the neck.
 Sitting at a computer desk all day can really take its toll on your posture and lead to back pain.
 Some expert advice to alleviate that stress is to keep your computer monitor centered, instead of off to the side, and to keep your feet flat and supported.